Elspeth Eric: Television

 Eric had the role of Lil Monte in the Road of Life soap opera, which was broadcast on TV and radio in 1955, with the same cast.
 She also appeared in "His Name Was Death," an episode of Robert Montgomery Presents (March 18, 1957), "Young Man Adam," an episode of Studio One (December 29, 1952), and "The Unfraid," an episode of The Web (November 23, 1952).

 In a 1955 newspaper article, Eric indicated her preference for working in radio.
 "There are no ulcers in radio," she said.
 The reporter noted, "She reports her eight radio shows a week are easier than one a week on TV, and leave her more time to herself."

 Later years

-In the late 1970s, Eric wrote several scripts for CBS Radio Mystery Theater and The General Mills Radio Adventure Theater.
+In the late 1970s, Eric wrote over 100 scripts for CBS Radio Mystery Theater and The General Mills Radio Adventure Theater.
 One of her scripts, "The Black Room," was published (in "novelized" form) in a book, along with two other stories from CBSRMT.
 Strange Tales From CBS Radio Mystery Theater was published in 1976 by Popular Library.

 Death

-Elspeth Eric died of cancer in Manhattan in 1993, aged 85.
+Eric died of cancer in Manhattan in 1993, aged 85.